 I want to start by providing you with the links to each reservoir’s rules, information, as well as the links to the required free permit that you must obtain to hunt on any of these 3 locations.

 Loch Raven Reservoir

-The links above should give you all the information as far as rules, maps, and the free permit that is required to hunt all of those locations.
-The three reservoirs are owned by the City of Baltimore.
-They are the main water source for central Maryland.
+The links above should give you all the information as far as rules, maps, and the free permit that is required to hunt all three of those locations.
+The three reservoirs are owned by the City of Baltimore and they are the main water source for central Maryland.
 So, a lot of the rules that are maintained within the watershed/reservoirs are because they want to protect the water, the habitat, and the fact that these watersheds are used for a variety of other activities other than hunting.
-So remember be mindful of the fact that there are most likely hikers, bikers, walkers, joggers, dog walkers, fishermen, etc. out there with you, and hopefully they will be mindful that you are out in the woods as well.
-You also have to follow all of the normal hunting regulations that anyone else would have to follow whether on public or private land, so make sure you check out the 2011–2012 Guide to Hunting and Trapping for all the rules and regulations for where you plan to hunt and for what.
+So, remember be mindful of the fact that there are most likely hikers, bikers, walkers, joggers, dog walkers, fishermen, etc. out there with you, and hopefully they will be mindful that you are out in the woods as well.
+You also have to follow all of the normal hunting regulations that anyone else would have to follow whether on public or private land, so make sure you check out the Maryland Guide to Hunting and Trapping for all the rules and regulations for where you plan to hunt and for what.

 The interesting part of this report is the fact that it tells you the reported amount of deer taken in each of the 3 reservoirs that we are talking about.
 This chart is going to help me decide where (other than Loch Raven) I want to hunt this fall, and tells me what my odds are at each location.

 To give you an idea, I will break down a few numbers for you for each reservoir, maybe you knew these statistics, maybe you did not, but they are helpful to all hunters.

 We will start will Liberty Reservoir because it is slightly hard because it spans over two counties.

 Doe Harvests in the Baltimore County section of Liberty: 54